z3d6380/LARK/README.md

 - Windows 10 (With WSL2 installed)

 # Running the Game
-Unzip the redWinter-Alpha.tgz file to any directory with write permissions by typing 'tar -xzvf redWinter-Alpha.tgz <pathname>'.
+Unzip the redWinter-Alpha.tgz file to any directory with write permissions by typing 'tar -xzvf redWinter-Alpha.tgz' followed by the pathname of the directory to extract it to.
 Then, navigate to the folder that contains the game and type '. ./startMission'.

 # The Development Team